leonardofs88/cryptoCheck/README.md

 ### Alamofire

-Good alternative for URLSessions, in the project, was used to check app's reachability.
-For more, check in [Alamofire](https://github.com/Alamofire/Alamofire)
+As a good alternative for URLSessions, Alamofire was used in the project to check app's reachability, since NWPath doesn't check out clearly with simulators, hence, for harder for automatizing tests.
+For more, check at [Alamofire](https://github.com/Alamofire/Alamofire)

 ## Native Libraries